websiteinspiration/bugsplat.rb/entries/2013-05-25-book-review-tubes-a-journey-to-the-center-of-the-internet.md

 title: !
 'Book Review: Tubes: a Journey to the Center of the Internet'
 id: '03321'
 tags: Book Reviews
+topic: Book Reviews
+description: Take a journey through the literal tubes of the Internet, tracing cables to routers to data centers across the world.
 ---

 [tubes]: http://www.amazon.com/gp/product/B006FOHWDI/